chamlance/2k26-gm-grader-tool/PRODUCT_THINKING.md

 - When to use JSON vs. delimiters based on output reliability
 - When to simplify UX (two options, not three) based on actual user behavior
 - When a technical limitation is actually a product opportunity

----

-## What I'd Build Next

-- **Trade simulator** — propose a trade and see if the other team would actually accept it, modeled on real team needs and cap situations
-- **Season recap** — after 82 games, grade the full GM season based on moves made vs. outcomes
-- **Multi-user mode** — two players running rival franchises, with shared trade history and insider reactions covering both sides
-- **Real-time player valuations** — pulling live NBA data to ground the tier assessments in current performance, not hardcoded assumptions